Here, as promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.

 A new website is created.
 The problem is that it will not have our domain name (e.g., ApplicationName.com) but will be created under the azurewebsites.net subdomain (ApplicationName.azurewebsites.net).

-Okay, okay; now you might be wondering how to get from ApplicationName.azurewebsites.net to ApplicationName.com.
+Okay, okay; now you might ask how do we get from ApplicationName.azurewebsites.net to ApplicationName.com.

 Well, here an external factor comes into play.
-Generally, to link a domain to the server where the web page physically resides, we need to tell the internet the address of the server where the site is located.
+Generally, to link a domain to the server where the web page physically resides, we must tell the internet the address of the server where the site is located.
 This is done by entering the domain into a global DNS (Domain Name System) database.
-There can be several options here; Microsoft recommends 2 such global databases: GoDaddy and DNSimple.
+There can be several options here; Microsoft recommends two such global databases: GoDaddy and DNSimple.

-We chose to use DNSimple, which, as its name suggests, is very simple to use and has a modest cost (for costs you will need to create an account).
-After logging in, all that remains is to make the settings for one of the three situations we are in:
+We chose to use DNSimple, which, as the name suggests, is very simple to use and has a modest cost (for pricing you will need to create an account).
+After logging in, all that's left is to set up for one of the three situations we are in:

 - Registering a new domain;